The central bank qualifying rate (aka the Benchmark Rate) is separate from the actual mortgage rates offered by banks.

 CMHC then uses this value to set the industry-wide benchmark qualifying rate.
 That is done at 12:01am (Eastern Time) every Monday.

-Benchmark rates, in the long run, will help to create stability in the mortgage market in Canada while making sure that there is not a bubble that is created in the meantime.
 Although mortgage rates in Canada are still very low, it is a mistake to borrow more money than you can comfortably repay, and due to that reasoning the benchmark rate has been introduced to keep the Canadian housing market in check.

 Contact us to learn more!